What is a loan?

-- Make sure you can afford to repay whatever you borrow — missing a payment can drop your credit score by as much as 110 points, according to LendingTree.
+- Make sure you can afford to repay whatever you borrow — missing a payment can negatively impact your credit score.

-- Interest is what you pay your lender for the convenience of borrowing, usually expressed as a percentage of your balance.
+- Interest: What you pay your lender for the convenience of borrowing, usually expressed as a percentage of your balance

-- Fees are other charges related to your loan, like origination fees or late fees.
+- Fees: Other charges related to your loan, like origination fees or late fees

-- Your annual percentage rate (APR) is a figure that combines interest and fees to give you a better impression of the cost of financing.
+- Annual percentage rate (APR): A figure that combines interest and fees to give you a better impression of the cost of financing

-- Your monthly payment is the amount you must pay each month on an installment loan.
+- Monthly payment: The amount you must pay each month on an installment loan

-- Your repayment period is the time you have to pay back the loan.
+- Repayment period: The time you have to pay back the loan